cyclelaboratory/cyclelaboratory.github.io/content/authors/xuerenchi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD
+  - Master
 ---

-Zhiqiang Zhang is a first-year PhD student at the Hunan University and a ML algorithms and systems research intern at ByteDance (Top seed).
-He is currently a first-year exchange student at the National University of Singapore (NUS).
-He was previously a LLVM compiler optimization intern at Nvidia.
-His research interests include LLVM/MLIR based compiler optimization, LLM infer acceleration, and currently researching in PIM arch compiler optimization to accelerate LLM inference.
+Renci Xue is a member of CYCLE at Hunan University and will officially become a first-year graduate student.
+Her research interests include large language models, high-performance computing, and AI compilation.